What is Health Services?

 Does Health Services administer medication?

 Students who arrive at Stonehill College with prescription medications keep those medications with them in their residence hall rooms.
 Nurse practitioners and Physician Assistants in Massachusetts practice in the expanded role and have prescriptive privileges.
 If a student is seen in Health Services and needs a medication, it will be prescribed here.
-Starter doses of some prescribed medications and some over the counter medications are available at Health Services.
 The closest pharmacy is the CVS located at 555 Washington Street, Easton, MA, 02357 (less than a 1 mile drive from campus).
 Their telephone number is 508-238-3476.

 Should I send first-aid supplies?